radicle-dev/old.radicle.xyz/content/docs/tutorial-part-2-maintainer.rst

 Tutorial 2: Maintainer
 ===========================

 *Part 2 of this tutorial walks through how to setup a project as a Maintainer.
-As an example, we'll be using the Radicle Garden again, however in this instance we won't have a contributor on the other side, so while we'll explain the steps, you may have to get a friend to act as a contributor if you'd like to see this entire workflow in action.*
+We'll use the Radicle Garden project again as an example, however, this time you'll need to find a friend to play the contributor role if want to see the entire workflow in action.*

 Creating the Radicle Garden & managing contributions